tidymass/tidymass-website/content/en/r-package/workflow.md

 library(dplyr)
 ```

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-workflow-en.svg" caption="Checkpoints across the full workflow.
+Numbers show the reading order; this is a schematic." >}}

+Run the downloadable script section by section rather than submitting it unchanged.
+Replace paths and groups, verify each intermediate object, and save it before moving on.
+Raw-data, annotation and pathway sections require your own files or databases.
+The small example below demonstrates mechanics, not a biological discovery.

 ## 1. Prepare inputs and process raw files

 The example starts with positive-mode mzML/mzXML; analyze negative mode separately.
 The sample sheet needs sample_id, group and class; use Subject for biological samples and QC only for quantitative QCs.
 Basenames in the QC/Subject directories must be unique.
 Validate example processing parameters on representative files first.